technocreatives/geox/README.md

 # geox

-Shim to simplify using PostGIS types with sqlx.
+Shim to simplify using PostGIS types with sqlx and async-graphql.